mangodairy/mytest/_Kubernetes/KubernetesPart5_Deployment.md

 ```
 You can see the Pods created by the "nginx-deployment"  is in a running state.
 However, the other Pod is "Terminating".
 {: style="text-align: justify;"}
 **Actually, I did not have the plan to share these details in this module.
 This should have been covered in the troubleshooting session.
 While preparing this document my cluster node had some real-time issue so I thought of sharing those things also with you.** Still, you can see the other Pod has some issue.
-That was expected when all the worker nodes are not ready it should have been already dead but it took some time to reflect the status.
+That was expected when all the worker nodes are not ready it should have been in dead state but it took some time to reflect it.
+{: .notice--success}
 {: style="text-align: justify;"}
-Anyway, we reached this stage, we will see few more things.
+Anyway, we reached here, we take a few more step ahead.
 {: style="text-align: justify;"}
 In the previous output we saw that only two worker nodes are "Ready", so the deployment should place the pods only to those two nodes, but how we will see the Pod distribution?
-Hope you remember the "-o wide" option which we used in the previous module?
+Hope you remember the "-o wide" option which we used ?
 {: style="text-align: justify;"}
 ```markdown
 rajith@k8s-master:~$ kubectl get pods -o wide